The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality relates tiles, tilings, and dissections

-In this section we will compare the ``generalized triangles'' and triangulations (and more generally, dissections) of the hypersimplex $\Delta_{k+1,n}$ with those of the amplituhedron $\mathcal{A}_{n,k,2}$.
+In this section we will compare the positroid tiles and tilings (and more generally, dissections) of the hypersimplex $\Delta_{k+1,n}$ with those of the amplituhedron $\mathcal{A}_{n,k,2}(Z)$.
 Again, we will see that T-duality connects them!
+Our main result of this section is \cref{thm:shift}, which says that T-duality provides a bijection between the BCFW tilings/dissections of the hypersimplex $\Delta_{k+1,n}$, and the BCFW tilings/dissections of the amplituhedron $\mathcal{A}_{n,k,2}(Z)$.